CDTDigital/CA-ADPQ-Prototype/README.md

 **Dependencies:**

-A Github account
+* A Github account
-A computer running Mac OS X 10.9.5+ with Xcode Version 6.1.1+ Download and install Virtualbox 5.0.20
+* A computer running Mac OS X 10.9.5+ with Xcode Version 6.1.1+
+* Download and install Virtualbox 5.0.20
-Download and install Docker Toolbox version 1.11.2
+* Download and install Docker Toolbox version 1.11.2
-To install and run CRNS, execute these commands:
+* To install and run CRNS, execute these commands:

 $ git clone git@github.com: https://github.com/InTimeTec-Admin/CA-ADPQ-Prototype
-$ cd
-$ bin/setup-virtualmachine
-$ bin/run-app-in-container --env development
-Access CRNS in your browser using the IP address output by the last command.

-Setting up and deploying CRNS in production in Heroku is documented on the wiki.
+Follow various ReadMe files provided in respective folders application(for mobile applictaion), webservices(for web application and REST APIs) and setup complete deployment environment by following ReadMe of docker folder includes Jenkins scripts for build and deployment.

 **Release Notes**